kknb1982/pands-project/README.md

     import seaborn as sns

 ### 3.2.2 Create the variable names
-Fisher's Iris Dataset is published at https://archive.ics.uci.edu/ml/datasets/Iris/ [5].
-The data is published without variable names and therefore, these need to be created to be used in our dataframe and code.
+Fisher's Iris Dataset is published at https://archive.ics.uci.edu/ml/datasets/Iris/ [5](https://archive.ics.uci.edu/ml/datasets/Iris/).
+The data is published without variable names and therefore, these are created to be used in the dataframe and code.

     sepallen = "Sepal Length"
     sepalwid = "Sepal Width"